Solar panels for your home in 2021 - what you need to know

 For about the same price, monocrystalline panels perform better and look better - a win-win for homeowners.

 10. What are the best brands of solar panels for home?

 Some of the top-selling home solar panel brands are:

 All of these panels are great choices for your home solar installation.
-SunPower’s panels are the most efficient out of the three, but LG and Panasonic offer greater corporate bankability.
+SunPower’s panels are the most efficient out of the three, while LG and Panasonic offer greater corporate bankability.
 However, all three of these solar panels are very expensive when compared to panels sold by other Tier 1 manufacturers.

-For help picking the solar panels that are right for you, check out our solar panel reviews page.
+For help picking solar panels that are right for you, check out our solar panel reviews page.